First Progress Platinum Select MasterCard® Secured Credit Card: Relatively low APR, high annual fee

 You can apply without any credit history or with a poor credit score.
 Though there’s no minimum credit score, your approval isn’t guaranteed.

-What do customers say about the First Progress Platinum Select MasterCard® Secured Credit Card?
+First Progress Platinum Select MasterCard® Secured Credit Card reviews and complaints

 Customers who are happy with the card claim they quickly built their credit score once they started using it.
 Those who weren’t satisfied mostly complained about poor customer support.
 Some even said that the bank didn’t close their account when they requested it.